 There are many brands and configurations to choose from.
 This gives you heaps of choice to customise the computer to your needs.
 You can also upgrade specific components down the track.
-This will save you money since you won’t have to buy a whole new computer.
+This will save you money since you won’t have to buy a whole new desktop computer.

 They also tend to have many USB ports which as I mentioned in the specs section is important.
 Add to that the vast choice in screen sizes.
-These benefits make computers an attractive option for your home DJ studio.
+These benefits make desktops an attractive option for your home DJ studio.

 They can also be noisy.
 This may not be a huge issue though if you’re playing your music loud but it’s still worth considering.

-Many of the benefits of a computer tend to be the drawbacks of laptops.
+Many of the benefits of a desktop computer tend to be the drawbacks of laptops.
 They do offer some very important benefits though that for many DJ’s make them the better choice.

 - More Expensive